zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - the user-specific list of a phrases assigned to a formula
     \-- load_phrases_related
         \-- formula - load the phrases this formula is assigned to into the in-memory phrases_related list so
+    \-- load_latex_terms
+        \-- formula - load the terms shown in the latex format into the in-memory latex_terms list so that
+    \-- load_by_id_with_related
+        \-- formula - load the formula and, in the same call, the related view-models the default formula view
     \-- api_json_array
         \-- formula - extend the formula api message with the assigned phrases so the frontend "Formula title"
     \-- assign_phr_glst